 Safetipin, an India based organization developed an app to check the safety of neighborhoods.
 This app is based on data collected in many parts of Delhi and other Indian cities.
 User opinions come together.
 The app tells if neighborhoods are safe or not.

 Follow the example of a group of citizens in the city of Gurgaon (India).
 Since 2013 they have been organizing a car free area on Sundays in some of the roads.
 Generous space is offered for safe walking, cycling and entertainment for half a day.
-This first car-free Sunday initiative has been an inspiration to other cities, like Bhopal and Mumbai.
+This first car-free Sunday initiative from Gurgaon ( or Gurugram as the city is called now) has been an inspiration to other cities, like Bhopal and Mumbai.

 The organization PPS provides friendly layouts of streets, squares and routes.
 It is based in the US, but helps to reorganize and flourish public spaces anywhere.
 It (www.pps.org) collects best practices and helps stakeholders.
 With planning, via design to realization and maintenance.

 Jane`s Walks (www.janeswalk.org) organizes special walks and makes an event of it.
 Participants enjoy themselves and benefit from meeting other walkers.
 Insiders provide tips on the neighborhood, sharing shortcuts and unknown spots.
 Sometimes residents meet their neighbors for the first time, share stories and aspirations.
 Commonalities are discovered.